 Inclusion: And then finally end your post with some type of call to action to entice the person reading your post to engage with you and your content.
 This could be them sharing their thoughts, clicking on a link you’ve provided or commenting on your post.

+The time to leverage the newsfeed to build your following and influence is now.
+It won’t be long before the algorithm changes or the level of noise increases.
 Plus who knows similar to Facebook, LinkedIn might also introduce a ‘Pay To Play’ model in the future at which point organic reach will be non existent and gaining traction will be very difficult.